Xu-Lan/ppmm/README.md

 中文文档: [README-zh.md](https://github.com/Xu-Lan/ppmm/blob/main/README-zh.md)

-ppmm is a command-line tool for managing Python package manager (pip) sources.
-It allows you to easily list, switch, test pip sources, as well as add, edit,delete, and rename sources.
+ppmm is a command-line tool for managing Python package manager (pip) mirrors.
+It allows you to easily list、switch、 test pip mirrors, as well as add、 edit、delete、and rename mirrors.

 ## Features

-- Use `mm ls` to list available sources
+- Use `mm ls` to list available mirrors
-- Use `mm use <name>` to switch sources
+- Use `mm use <name>` to switch mirrors
-- Use `mm test` to test the response time of sources
+- Use `mm test` to test the response time of mirrors
-- Use `mm current` to display the currently used source
+- Use `mm current` to display the currently used mirror
-- Use `mm add <name> <URL>` to add a new source
+- Use `mm add <name> <URL>` to add a new mirror
-- Use `mm edit <名称> <URL>` to modify a specified source
+- Use `mm edit <name> <URL>` to modify a specified mirror
-- Use `mm rm <name>` to delete a specified source
+- Use `mm rm <name>` to delete a specified mirror
-- Use `mm rename <old name> <new name>` to rename a source
+- Use `mm rename <old name> <new name>` to rename a mirror
 - Use `mm help` to display help information

 ## Installation